davidje13/web-listener/docs/API.md

 - Type: [`<string>`] | [`<RegExp>`].

-Value to match in the corresponding request header for the [`filenegotiation.type`].
+Value to match in the corresponding request header for the [`filenegotiation.feature`].

 #### `filenegotiationoption.as`

 - Type: [`<string>`] | [`<undefined>`].

-Value to return in the corresponding response header for the [`filenegotiation.type`].
+Value to return in the corresponding response header for the [`filenegotiation.feature`].

 If [`filenegotiationoption.match`] is a [`<string>`], this is automatically set to the same value.